hsaransaari/limu/README.md

 Determinstic binaries is the main goal of the project.
 This would solve a lot of trust issues with binaries, source-only dependency tracking and being able to reproduce compilation and software issues.
 It should be unacceptable that software stack relies on untrusted binaries.
-Here we trust only on Debian CD image (and host C compiler) and everything else is XXX auditable.
+Here we trust only on Debian CD image (and host C compiler) and everything else is auditable.

 The idea solve determinism is by running everything inside qemu CPU emulation.
 This is slow, but a necessity to not have the host influence on the